-Effects on the Heart.
-There have been reports of fatal heart attacks in a small percentage of men taking PDE5 inhibitors.
+Effects on the Heart: There have been reports of fatal heart attacks in a small percentage of men taking PDE5 inhibitors.
 These medications can cause sudden and dangerous drops in blood pressure when the drug is taken with nitrate drugs, which are used for angina.
 Common nitrate drugs include nitroglycerine, isosorbide mononitrate, isosorbide dinitrate, erythatyl tetranitrate, pentaerythritol tetranitrate, and sodium nitroprusside.
-No one taking nitrates, including related substances such as amyl nitrate ("poppers"), should take sildenafil, vardenafil, tadalafil, or avanafil.
+Men who use nitrates, including related substances such as amyl nitrate ("poppers"), should never take sildenafil, vardenafil, tadalafil, or avanafil.

 In a few cases, these drugs have been associated with partial vision loss.
 The vision loss is caused by non-arteritic anterior ischemic optic neuropathy (NAION), a condition that occurs from poor blood flow to optic nerves.
-However, erectile dysfunction is itself linked to the same vascular problems that cause NAION.
-Patients who suffer from diabetes, high blood pressure, and heart disease are at higher risk for erectile dysfunction as well as other vascular problems such as NAION.
-Although the risk of blindness appears small, men who experience a sudden loss of vision should immediately stop taking the drug and contact their doctors.
+However, ED is itself linked to the same vascular problems that cause NAION.
+Men who have diabetes, high blood pressure, and heart disease are at higher risk for ED as well as other vascular problems such as NAION.
+Although the risk of blindness appears small, men who experience a sudden loss of vision should immediately stop taking the drug and contact their doctor.

-Other Concerns.
-Some recent data indicate that men who take drug treatments for erectile dysfunction are at increased risk for contracting sexually transmitted diseases (STDs), including HIV.
+Other research indicates that men who take drug treatments for ED are at increased risk for contracting sexually transmitted diseases (STDs), including HIV.
 This risk is due to unsafe sexual practices, not the drugs themselves.
-Still, it is important for men of all ages to be aware of the risks of STDs and how to prevent them through safe sex interventions.
+Still, it is important for men of all ages to be aware of the risks of STDs and how to prevent them through safe sex interventions

 Injections and Topical Treatments